Read Mozi with voice, context, and method in the same frame.

 3. Influence trail: Chinese consequentialist thought, political ethics, social reform arguments, and debates over partiality and moral scope.

-5. Voice and method: Preserve the way the philosopher thinks, especially where argument by social consequences: he asks what policies and norms actually reduce disorder, poverty, aggression, and waste shapes the content.
+5. Method: Argument by social consequences: he asks what policies and norms actually reduce disorder, poverty, aggression, and waste.

 Prompt 2: Identify Mozi's major concepts, methods, or questions.